 Whilst some companies may think to work for their brand is the core passion in an employees’ life, it’s likely they also have other passions that they care deeply about.
 For workers who are openly supporting charitable causes, this presents a prime opportunity for managers to show that they appreciate both the employee and their cause by offering support or making a financial pledge to match funds raised.

 These are all great inspiration to plan a surprise in the office, have a little fun and show a little appreciation at the same time.
-Some like national pizza day speak for themselves.
+Something like national pizza day speaks for itself.
 Others like #RandomActsofKindnessDay could be developed into an annual workplace event where employees are encouraged to do one random act of kindness.
-That could be cleaning a colleagues desk, or it could be in the way of giving some time towards a charity or local cause.
+That could be cleaning a colleagues desk, or giving some time towards a charity or local cause.

 Most line managers will have noticed production start to dwindle somewhat as the sun sets on the working week and early Friday finishes can be quite commonplace.
 But why not surprise your workforce by announcing an impromptu early end to a cold and dreary Monday, or perhaps a sunnier than usual Wednesday?